 Shape and Dimensions

 Sleeping bags and quilts come in a range of sizes, which generally are specified by length.
-The Feathered Friends Hummingbird bag, for example, is available in regular and long sizes, and the Therm-a-Rest Vesper quilt comes in three sizes: small, regular, and long (depending on availability).
+The Feathered Friends Hummingbird bag, for example, is available in regular and long sizes.
 Manufacturers also specify the girth—or circumference—of each size, most commonly given as a series of three measurements taken at the shoulders, hips, and footbox.
 Cottage brands like Enlightened Equipment and Katabatic are known for offering more choices in terms of sizing, especially when it comes to width.
 For example, our top-ranked Enigma quilt is available in 16 different variations, ranging from short to extra-long for length and slim to extra-wide for width.
 This high degree of customization makes quilts a great choice for plus-sized backpackers, who might not find what they need in the traditional sleeping bag market.

 Ultralight bags and quilts are often much more streamlined (read: narrower) than their traditional counterparts.
 For example, compare the Feathered Friends ultralight Hummingbird UL 30 to their roomier (and heavier) Swallow UL 30.
 The Hummingbird (1 lb.
 5.4 oz.) measures 58 inches around the shoulders, 52 at the hips, and 38 in the footbox, while the Swallow (1 lb.
 9 oz.) is 60, 56, and 38 inches, respectively.
 The UL versions of the Hummingbird and Swallow are virtually identical aside from their measurements and weights.
 And keep in mind that shoulder girths between sleeping bags and quilts don't quite compare—for example, Katabatic Gear states that their size-regular Palisade quilt (54 in. at the shoulders) is comparable to a sleeping bag with a shoulder measurement of 63 inches.